manish465/mindspace-notes/code/cross-cutting concerns.md

 These concerns "cut across" different modules or components, making them challenging to encapsulate within a single module or class.

-They often span across the entire application and are not related to the core [[business logic]] of individual components.
+They often span across the entire application and are not related to the core [[Business Logic]] of individual components.

 [[Common examples of cross-cutting concerns include]]